-Every time I checked something like this and found all was well, my anxiety was slightly relieved.
-But When my husband told me his next job would be to achieve that same relief next time, I had to in Paris in August, at first I felt sure I would not join him.
-I would have to leave my family and friends check more times on the next occasion that I had a thought someone may be in danger. and a job I loved, working for an organisation which I truly believed in, for - I didn't know exactly This vicious circle became so all-consuming that what.
-I felt fairly confident I could secure gainful we are apart more often than not.
-But in 2016, we somehow persuaded both our employers to let us how to make this happen, and couldn't be sure it would be a success.
+When my husband told me his next job would be in Paris in August, at first I felt sure I would not join him.
+I would have to leave my family and friends and a job I loved, working for an organisation which I truly believed in, for - I didn't know exactly what.
+I felt fairly confident I could secure gainful employment as a freelancer, but I didn't know how to make this happen, and couldn't be sure it would be a success.